 A Welcoming Entrance

-• Landscaping will honor the historic design of the Danforth Campus and reflect the character of Forest Park, offering an enhanced, tree-lined frame of Brookings Hall.
+• Landscaping honors the historic design of the Danforth Campus and reflects the character of Forest Park, offering an enhanced, tree-lined frame of Brookings Hall.
 The new landscape of lawns, trees and a variety of plant material replaces nearly six acres of existing impervious paved parking area with green space, and the new landscape provides rain gardens in key locations to sustainably manage storm water.

-• Pedestrian access will be improved into and across the Danforth Campus.
-The landscape will bring nearly all of the east end to the same elevation, limiting the need for stairs and ramps and offering a more accessible entrance to the university.
-It also will offer enhanced visibility of the Mildred Lane Kemper Art Museum and public programs at the Brown School and other campus venues.
+• Pedestrian access is improved into and across the Danforth Campus.
+The landscape brings nearly all of the east end to the same elevation, limiting the need for stairs and ramps and offering a more accessible entrance to the university.
+It also offers enhanced visibility of the Mildred Lane Kemper Art Museum and public programs at the Brown School and other campus venues.

 Ann and Andrew Tisch Park

 • At the heart of the development of the east end of the Danforth Campus is a beautiful and inviting new campus gathering place, Ann and Andrew Tisch Park.